lareza-farhan-wanaghi/gophercises/readme.md

 - Though there are not many things there, the web application is running normally.
 Now, let's visit the /panic path of the web application. <br/><br/>
 ![recover4](readme_images/recover4.png)

 - The above output indicates the web application has recovered from a panic situation, and the stack traces printed are the traces for the corresponding panic situation.
-Click one of the links provided to show the source code associated with the given stack trace.
-(Below, we clicked the link at the very top of the stack traces and are shown the source code corresponding to that stack trace)<br/><br/>
+Click one of the links provided to show a source code associated with a given stack trace.
+(Below, we clicked the link at the very top of the stack traces and were shown the source code corresponding to that stack trace)<br/><br/>
 ![recover5](readme_images/recover5.png)